-Our Fixed Interest Rate Exposure fell, with the debt repaid at the end of September, from £123M at the start of 2016/17, to around £116M, against the 2016/17 limit of £223M.
+Our Fixed Interest Rate Exposure remained at around £116M, against the 2016/17 limit of £223M - this indicator last moved with the PWLB debt repayment made at the end of September.
 This indicator is effectively the mirror image of the previous indicator, tracking the Council's position in terms of how much of the debt will not vary as interest rates move.
 The historically low interest rates prevailing over recent years have led the Council to hold most of its debt in this way.
 This limit was set to allow for the possibility of higher levels of new long term, fixed rate borrowing, which have not been taken.